extropic-ai/thrml/README.md

 <h1 align='center'>THRML</h1>

 THRML is a JAX library for building and sampling probabilistic graphical models, with a focus on efficient block Gibbs sampling and energy-based models.
-Extropic is developing hardware to make sampling from certain classes of discrete PGMs massively more energy‑efficient; THRML provides GPU‑accelerated tools for block sampling on sparse, heterogeneous graphs, making it a natural place to prototype today and experiment with future Extropic hardware.
+Extropic is developing hardware to make sampling from certain classes of discrete PGMs massively more energy efficient; THRML provides GPU‑accelerated tools for block sampling on sparse, heterogeneous graphs, making it a natural place to prototype today and experiment with future Extropic hardware.

 Features include: